hitoshi-watase/sercrod/docs/reference/directives/attribute-value.md

 - Use on form controls when you want to set the visible value
   Use :value on INPUT, SELECT, TEXTAREA, and OPTION when you need the control’s value to follow data.
-  Nablla updates both the DOM property and the attribute, so the control behaves as if you had set value directly in HTML.
+  Sercrod updates both the DOM property and the attribute, so the control behaves as if you had set value directly in HTML.

 - Keep expressions simple
   Prefer bindings like form.name, user.email, or config.defaults.city over very complex inline expressions.